calebjmatthews/cavern-havok-2/conceit.md

   * Head: blessing duration +1

 ## Monsters
-* Bubble: mostly week, but don't underestimate it's sacrificial attack; 4 Health, 2 Speed, 5 Charm
+* Bubble: mostly weak, but don't underestimate it's sacrificial attack; 4 Health, 2 Speed, 5 Charm
   * Wobbly Membrane (Top): Defense +1
   * Drifting on the Breeze (Bottom): Move 1 - 3
   * Foamy Dash: 2 damage to first target in row
   * Goodbye!: 3 charge | 5 damage to first taret in row, destroy self

 ## Technical Considerations
-* Battlefield state is passed to each client each turn, with user/enemy actions acting as deltas that are applied to the battlefield state.
+* Battlefield state is passed to each client each turn, with user/enemy comands creating outcomes that are applied to the battlefield state.
-* Websockets should be used to pass this data in real time, with logic to register deltas that have been successfully recieved by each client, and to retry each with potentially multiple deltas at once until transer succeeds.
+* Websockets should be used to pass this data in real time, with logic to register payloads that have been successfully recieved by each client, and to retry each with potentially multiple payloads at once until transer succeeds.
 * Gzip or similar tool should be used to minimize data transfer load.
 * When a round is complete, battle animations and UI elements should update according to the duration of each animation step.
 These steps should be unitless, so that the user can use a setting or press a button to speed them up.